-Professor Rios' 2011 book, Punished: Policing the Lives of Black and Latino Boys (NYU Press), analyzes how juvenile crime policies and criminalization affect the everyday lives of urban youth.
+Professor Rios' book, Punished: Policing the Lives of Black and Latino Boys (NYU Press), analyzes how juvenile crime policies and criminalization affect the everyday lives of urban youth.
 He has published on juvenile justice, masculinity, and race and crime in scholarly journals such as The Annals of the Academy of Political and Social Sciences, Latino Studies, and Critical Criminology.
-In 2011 Professor Rios received the Harold J. Plous award at UCSB and In 2010 he received the Chancellor’s Award for Excellence in Mentoring Undergraduate Research.
-Each award is given to only one member of the entire UCSB faculty per academic year.

 officeSocial Sciences and Media Studies Bldg 3012

 No waiting list.
 Registration by GOLD only.
-Any student registered who fails to attend first class is dropped.
+Any student registered who fails to attend my first class or first section is dropped.